ColinKennedy/rez_developer_packages/rez_sphinx/documentation/auto_append_help_tags.rst

   do that.

 Once you've added that, your rez_docbot configuration should be reading properly.
-You can double-check that by running :ref:`rez_sphinx view publish-url`.
+You can double-check that by running :ref:`rez_sphinx view view-url`.

 Adding Documentation Automatically